How our Bliss Filters work

 3

-If you want to keep your visit to Melbourne low-key, this is the perfect way to spend a few hours.
+If you want to keep your visit to Melbourne low-key, the South Melbourne Market is the perfect way to spend a few hours.
 It is handily located close by Station Pier, within walking distance and not far from a few tram stations, including some on line 109.

 The market operates on Wednesday, Friday, Saturday and Sunday from 8 am to 4 pm.
 You’ll find fresh produce and other delicious artisan products, street food, boutique clothing and homewares, gifts, crafts and plenty more.
 If you don’t mind traveling a little farther, you can also visit the Queen Victoria Market, the largest open-air market in the Southern Hemisphere.